Australia Student Visa (Subclass 500) for Nepali Students: Complete 2026 Guide

 What is the GS and how do I write a good one?

 The Genuine Student statement is a written explanation of why you want to study this specific course in Australia and your post-study plans.
-A strong GS: explains how this course fits your career goals in Nepal or internationally, shows clear research into the university and program, demonstrates awareness of your home ties (family, property, career), and is honest about your circumstances including any gaps or previous visa applications.
-Aim for 300–500 words, organized in clear paragraphs.
+A strong GS explains how the course fits your career goals in Nepal or internationally, shows you have researched the university and programme in detail, and demonstrates your home ties such as family, property, or a career to return to.
+It should also be honest about any gaps in your timeline and any previous visa applications.
+Aim for 300 to 500 words in clear, specific paragraphs.
+Vague or generic statements that could apply to any course at any university are the single biggest cause of refusals for Nepali applicants at Assessment Level 3.

 Can I bring my family on an Australian student visa?

 Yes.
-Your spouse or de facto partner and dependent children can apply for dependent visas to accompany you.
-Your partner can work unrestricted in Australia while you are enrolled full-time in a bachelor's or postgraduate program.
-Your dependent children can attend Australian school.
-Financial requirements: you need AUD 8,755 per year for each dependent in addition to your own funds.
+Your spouse or de facto partner and dependent children can apply for dependant visas to accompany you in Australia.
+Your partner can work unrestricted while you are enrolled full-time in a bachelor's or postgraduate programme, which helps with household income, and your dependent children can attend Australian schools.
+The financial requirement increases significantly: you need approximately AUD 7,362 per year for a partner and AUD 3,152 per year per child, on top of your own AUD 24,505 living costs and tuition.
+These figures are updated annually, so confirm the current amounts on immi.homeaffairs.gov.au.
+Strong, well-documented funds for dependants are essential, since family applications attract closer financial scrutiny at Assessment Level 3.

 What happens if my student visa is refused?

-If your Subclass 500 is refused, you will receive a written decision explaining the reason.
-The most common reasons are: insufficient financial evidence, a weak or unbelievable Genuine Student (GS) statement, failing to declare a previous visa refusal, or incomplete documents.
-You can apply for a Merits Review at the Administrative Appeals Tribunal (AAT) within 21 days if you are onshore, or reapply with stronger documentation if you are offshore.
+If your Subclass 500 is refused, you will receive a written decision letter explaining the exact reason, which you should read carefully before deciding what to do next.
+The most common reasons for Nepali applicants are insufficient or unexplained financial evidence, a weak or generic Genuine Student (GS) statement, failing to declare a previous visa refusal, and incomplete documents.
+If you are onshore in Australia, you can apply for a Merits Review at the Administrative Appeals Tribunal (AAT) within 21 days.
+If you are offshore in Nepal, you generally reapply with stronger documentation that directly addresses each refusal reason.
+Always disclose the prior refusal honestly in any new application, as non-disclosure carries severe penalties.

 Can I apply for the 485 visa from Nepal after graduating?